Iceland car rental Show menu

 All About Hiking In Iceland

-Calling all wanderers!
-If you’re looking to step into a new chapter of adventure, Iceland is just the place to do so.
-Picture rugged terrain, powerful waterfalls, and views that seem straight out of a movie.
 Among its many attractions, hiking in Iceland stands out as a must-do experience for those looking to explore the country’s natural beauty.
-So lace up your boots and join us as we share everything you need to know about hiking in Iceland, from the best trails to guided tour options.
+So lace up your boots and join us as we share everything you need to know about hiking in Iceland, from the best hiking opportunities to highly recommended trails and even guided tour options.

-The Best Hikes In Iceland
+The Top 5 Hiking Trails In Iceland

-Experience the best of Iceland with the most amazing hiking trails in the country offering scenic routes and views of a breathtaking landscape.
+Experience the best of Iceland with the most amazing hiking trails in the country, offering scenic routes and views of a breathtaking landscape.

-Laugavegur Trail
+1. Laugavegur Trail

 The trail takes around four days to complete, and there are some steep climbs to contend with, so we’d only recommend this trail to those who are confident hikers.

-Asknes Trail
+2. Asknes Trail

 The Asknes Trail invites hikers to explore the coastal landscapes of Iceland’s East, offering a nice blend of panoramic views, rich biodiversity, and historic charm.
 The trail stretches across the shoreline, offering views of towering cliffs, secluded coves, and the overall expanse of the North Atlantic Ocean.
 Along the way, you’ll experience the region’s cultural heritage, with the remains of an old whaling station built around 1900.